-It is clear that a small group of Roman Catholics today wish to revive these allegations and have repeated them as part of a campaign of hatred against the Abbey-Principality.
+It is clear that a small group of Roman Catholics today, who are associated with the selling of chivalric Orders and titles of nobility from ex-regnant Royal Houses, wish to revive these allegations and have repeated them as part of a campaign of hatred against the Abbey-Principality.
 In doing so, they reflect an outdated, biased and deliberately inaccurate picture of our organization.
-Indeed, to rely on these materials as “sources” is akin to writing the history of the Jews through reference only to what the Nazis said about them.
-It reflects a position of moral depravity and a spirit that is not that of Christ, but of hatred and discord.
+This reflects a position of moral depravity and a spirit that is not that of Christ, but of hatred and discord.
 It will be self-evident that the degenerate individuals responsible for this reprehensible behaviour, which they mistakenly believe can be hidden behind a cloak of internet anonymity, stand in urgent need of your prayers.

 Our critics have much to say on the subject of “recognition” but they conveniently ignore the fact that the Prince de San Luigi was indeed so recognized in 1962 by His late Majesty King Peter II of Yugoslavia, an impeccable fons honorum, King Peter also accepting the High Protectorship and Grand Cross of our Order of the Crown of Thorns.
 They likewise ignore the fact that the San Luigi Orders today enjoy the Royal Patronage of H.M. the Omukama of Bunyoro-Kitara, a reigning sovereign fully recognized by Ugandan law.
 Among our other High Protectors and Royal Patrons are monarchs and heads of ex-regnant Royal Houses whose names will be readily familiar to anyone.
 Recognition by others is in no way a necessity for the Abbey-Principality of San Luigi to be fully valid and sovereign in international law under the terms of the Montevideo Convention.
 That being said, however, the Abbey-Principality and the San Luigi Orders possess such recognition in more than ample quality.
 This recognition comes from their peers; from historic kingdoms, from reigning sovereigns and from the heads of Royal Houses in exile.
 In nobiliary and chivalric matters, this is the only kind of recognition that is meaningful.
 We have neither sought, nor regard as meaningful, any recognition by “international commissions”, all of which are comparatively recently-founded private organizations without any legal powers whatsoever.